tirtha1/Travel-Customer-Churn-Prediction-Analysis/README.md

 Logistic Regression is a well-known statistical algorithm that is widely used for binary classification problems.
-In this model, it analyzes the relationship between the dependent variable (churn) and the independent variables (customer attributes) to estimate the probability of churn.
+This model analyzes the relationship between the dependent variable (churn) and the independent variables (customer attributes) to estimate the probability of churn.
 It considers factors such as age, travel preferences, flying history, and other relevant metrics to make predictions.